 Distribute more 1" by 11" strips.
 Students will add thirds, sixths, and one other strip to their kit of fraction strips.
 Ask them first to create the strip representing thirds.
+Guide students to make thirds by thinking about a folded letter .
+Demonstrate how to fold the ends toward each other without creasing until there is an equal amount of the strip overlapping.
+Then, have students crease the folded section.
 Say:

-First, predict which benchmark fractions (1/2, 1/4, 3/4) you think one-third is between, then see if your prediction is correct.
-Based on your strips, which of the two benchmark fractions is 1/3 closer to?
+First, predict which benchmark fractions (1⁄2, 1⁄4, 3⁄4) you think one-third is between, then see if your prediction is correct.
+Based on your strips, which of the two benchmark fractions is 1⁄3 closer to?
 Why do you think that is so?